Evaluating the Impact of Regulatory Policies on Social Welfare in Difference-in-Difference Settings: Empirical Illustration

 \subsubsection{Lower-tail social welfare treatment effects}

 In the context of policies such as an increase in the legal minimum wage, the welfare of subpopulations at the lower tail of the wage distribution is an important policy target.
-Table \ref{tab:swtt_lowertail} therefore provides the lower-tail ATT and Gini social welfare treatment effects, $ATT(u)$ and $SWTT_\omega(u)$, respectively, which we introduced in Section \ref{sec:giniswtt_lower-tail}.
-We also provide bounds on the components of the $SWTT_\omega(u)$, specifically,
+Table \ref{tab:lowertail_swtt_multiT0} provides the lower-tail ATT and Gini social welfare treatment effects, $ATT(u)$ and $Gini~SWTT(u)$ for $u\in\{0.01,0.025,0.05,0.10,0.25\}$, respectively, introduced in Section \ref{sec:giniswtt_lower-tail}.